abhiwand/atk/doc/source/ad_inst_vm.rst

 Virtual Box supports many platforms and can be `downloaded for free <https://www.virtualbox.org/wiki/Downloads>`_.
 The installation documentation is also
 `available online <https://www.virtualbox.org/manual/UserManual.html>`_.

 ------------
 Requirements
 ------------

-12GB of memory needs to be allocated to the VM
+A)  12GB of memory needs to be allocated to the VM

-30 GB of free hard drive space
+#)  30 GB of free hard drive space

-Working Virtual Box installation 4.3
+#)  Working Virtual Box installation 4.3

 -----------------
 Download VM Image